 A catastrophic injury or illness might render someone totally incapacitated for employment, possibly for the rest of their life, but many other injuries or illnesses are not as severe and might only incapacitate someone temporarily.

 - Being in a car accident and needing a few months off work to recover;

 - Having a heart attack and heart surgery and the doctor recommends having a period of time off work to recover;

 - Suffering from a condition like multiple sclerosis which might have long periods of remission with few symptoms followed by lengthy periods of relapse, rendering someone unable to perform their work.

-To qualify for TTD insurance, a policy-holder will likely need to obtain medical evidence to substantiate the injury/illness and this medical evidence should confirm that the injury/illness is indeed incapacitating the policy-holder from employment.
+To qualify for Income Protection, a policy-holder will likely need to obtain medical evidence to substantiate the injury or illness and this medical evidence should confirm that the injury or illness is resulting in the policy-holder's incapacity for work.